 There is a 36" adjustable strap for easy carrying and features a front slip pocket for your phone or keys.

-REUSABLE: Refreeze the cubes of pure USA water and reuse again and again.
+REUSABLE: Refreeze the cubes of pure USA water and reuse them again and again.

-EFFECTIVE: Extra cooling packs and vests stay cool for hou
+EFFECTIVE: Extra cooling packs and vests stay cool for hours.

 TIP: Put a large 2-3 gallon zip lock type bag in the cooler bag, fill it with ice water and you can refreeze your packs.